aimat-lab/gcnn_keras/kgcnn/layers/README.md

 The most general layers for `kgcnn` should accept (ragged) tensor input and are sorted as following:

 * The most general layers that kept maintained beyond different models with proper documentation are located in `kgcnn.layers`.
 These are:
+    * `kgcnn.layers.activ` Layers for activation functions with learnable parameters.
     * `kgcnn.layers.attention` Layers for graph attention.
     * `kgcnn.layers.casting` Layers for casting tensor formats.
     * `kgcnn.layers.conv` Basic convolution layers.